 Because each person’s grief journey is unique, many bereaved grandparents find they are grieving much differently than their spouse and other family members.
 Grief can affect the family dynamic, as everyone processes their grief at different speeds and in different ways.
 Each grandparent had their own relationship with their grandchild and will likely have their own way of grieving as well, which may create added stress within the family relationships.
 There is no right or wrong way to grieve and there are no timetables.
 Communication, understanding and patience with one another are critical while on the grief journey.

 Grief is hard work and it requires a lot of energy and a commitment to survival to successfully navigate this journey.
 This can be difficult for bereaved grandparents who may have little energy to give as they face the full magnitude of their loss.
 Most grief professionals recommend that bereaved individuals work on their grief at their own pace trying to achieve small goals, especially early in their grief.
 We live in a technological age where there are many resources for support and grief education available.
 Education and support are key components in learning about and processing grief.
 By taking small steps on a regular basis to seek support, sharing living memories and gaining insight and education into the grieving process, bereaved grandparents can begin to find hope.

 Grief is the price we pay for love; love doesn’t die when a grandchild dies.
 Because love remains, the work put forth to process grief will eventually lead to a life no longer solely focused on the death but rather a life filled with good memories and shared joy about the grandchild.
 Many bereaved grandparents have found hope and support through The Compassionate Friends.

-In loving memory of their grandchildren,
+in loving memory of their granddaughter